alx2009/K197Control/K197control_protocol_specification.md

 # Gemini Frame Layer

 Description: The framing layer divides the continuous bitstream into frames and sub-frames to facilitate data transmission.
-Frames may contain optional synchronization sequences to aid in frame detection.
+Frames may contain optional synchronization sequences to aid in frame boundary detection.

 ## Frame Structure